unjs/ipx/README.md

 # 🖼 IPX

-High performance, secure and easy to use and image proxy based on [Sharp](https://github.com/lovell/sharp) and [libvips](https://github.com/jcupitt/libvips).
+High performance, secure and easy to use image proxy based on [Sharp](https://github.com/lovell/sharp) and [libvips](https://github.com/jcupitt/libvips).

 **WARNING:: THIS PROJECT AND DOCS ARE STILL WIP!**